 Secure Open Source

 The Secure Open Source (“SOS”) track supports security audits for open source software projects, and remedial work to rectify the problems found.

 A few details

-MOSS applications are considered in batches every three months.
+MOSS applications are considered in batches every month.
 Missing a deadline may cause a delay in the consideration of your application.
 Information on the next deadline can be found on the MOSS wiki.

 We have formed two selection committees to assess awards on the Foundation Technology and Mission Partners tracks.
 They are comprised partly of current, committed Mozillians — they bring a good working knowledge of Mozilla’s day- to-day activities and how various open source projects are used.
 There are also senior Mozilla Alumni — they are no longer actively involved with Mozilla on a day-to-day basis but have a deep understanding of our project and a different/outside perspective.
 Finally, there are other open source experts — they bring knowledge of the role of different projects within the open source ecosystem.

 Check out a few of the Mozilla Open Source Support past recipients.

 Tor is free software and an open network that helps you defend against network surveillance.

 Tails is a live operating system that you can start on almost any computer from a DVD, USB stick, or SD card.